jchabloz/verisocks/docs/src/verilator_integ.rst

 and efficient model for your hardware that can be interfaced using the Verisocks commands.

-With the current version of the provided API, it is assumed that the verilation has been performed using the :code:`--timing` option.
+With the current version (|version|) of the provided API, the following assumptions are made:

+* the verilog sources contain all the necessary stimuli to generate all required clocks and other timed events for the simulation to proceed
+* the verilation is performed using the :code:`--timing` option of verilator

 .. toctree::